Backendless/ui-builder-library/components/bl-transitions-component/README.md

 <img alt="Add component in transitions" src="./example-images/add_component_in_transitions.jpg" width="900" />

-Now you can open the preview and see the mount animation when the page loads.
+Now you can open the preview and see the animation when the page loads.

 ---

-### Changing the visibility of the component Transitions
+### Changing the Is Open of the component Transitions

-You can also change the visibility of the component "Transitions" and see the animation for mounting and unmounting.
+You can also change the Is Open of the component "Transitions" and see the animation.

 For example: